varunjha089/AWS-Tutorial/EC2/ec2-windows.md

 **Wait for 5-minutes, and login.
 Your screen wil be like this.**

-Your final instance will be linke
+Your final instance will be like this.

 ![EC2-WINDOWS](/EC2/assets/final.png)